With a huge amount of rainfall and a relatively mild climate, Vancouver Island is the perfect place for trees to grow.

-Once slated to be clear cut, the Tla-o-qui-aht and Ahousaht First Nation people protested and ensured the forests of Meares Island remain protected for generations to come.
+Once slated to be clear-cut, the Tla-o-qui-aht and Ahousaht First Nation people protested the logging and ensured the forests of Meares Island remain protected for generations to come.

 To see an even bigger specimen, head to the San Juan Bridge Recreation Site to see the San Juan Sitka.

-One of Vancouver Island’s most recently developed big tree groves, Avatar Grove offers two short trails through an old growth forest filled with cedars and firs.
+One of Vancouver Island’s more recently developed big tree groves, Avatar Grove offers two short trails through an old-growth forest filled with cedars and firs.

 The northern route is home to “Canada’s Gnarliest Tree,” a cedar with a gargantuan burl (knotty growth).
 The southern boardwalk loop trail also has its share of gnarly trees, with my favourite being the one pictured below.